DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ### Stabilizing the platform

-The focus of version two of Webtask was to simplify the architecture and remove everything that was not absolutely needed to increase the fault tolerance of the overall system.
+The focus of version two of Webtasks was to simplify the architecture and remove everything that was not absolutely needed to increase the fault tolerance of the overall system.

 > **"We started with the assumption that the virtual machines should operate entirely independently making them private universes."**<br />
-> Tomasz Janczuk - Chief Webtask Architect
+> Tomasz Janczuk - Chief Webtasks Architect

 In terms of container management, the VMs have no business communicating with each other for anything but non-critical functionality like real-time logging.